 Housing leases are 2 years and when you leave, damage inspections happen fairly quickly after moving out.
 Living normally, I would say most people get around 75% of their deposit back.

-Summary: One of the exciting things about moving back to Canada is the possibility of owning your own property, whether it is a condo in Vancouver, 20 hectares of natural land in a mountain valley, 500 hectares of farmland in Saskatchewan, or a lake-front cottage in Ontario.
+Summary: One of the exciting things about moving back to Canada is the possibility of owning your own property, whether it is a condo in Vancouver, 20 hectares of natural land in a mountain valley, 500 hectares of farmland in Saskatchewan, a house in Ontario, or a lake-front cottage in Quebec.
 Or...you get the idea.
-If you are very comfortable in the small, structured, organized, and highly integrated nature of living space life in Japan, expanding into the possibilities of what is possible - and desirable for you - in Canada can be overwhelming.
+If you are very comfortable in the structured, organized, and highly integrated nature of living space life in Japan, expanding into the real estate possibilities in Canada can be overwhelming.
 Take the time now, before you move back, to really understand what you desire in terms of living space when you return.
 Doing so can be a big help with your transition back!

 As the Japanese Yen is one of the major world currencies, there are timing implications when converting money between Japan and Canada as part of a move back.

-As can be seen by the graph, the exchange rate between the YEN and CDN in mid 2019 is hovering around the average of the last few years.
+As can be seen by the graph, the exchange rate between the YEN and CDN as of the latest update to this resource is a bit above the average of the last few years.
 There is no significant advantage or disadvantage to repatriating funds to Canada at this time.

 Some foreign exchange considerations: